hibernator11/bne-marc2lod/README.md

 It reads the marcxml file and creates a csv file: Marc2CSVparser.py

-Then for exahc record it tries to recover URIs from datos.bne.es:
+Then for exahc record it tries to recover URIs from datos.bne.es: readbne.py and datosbne.py